cryptrz/FlipperDuckyScripts/README.md

-This repository is a list of Ducky Script that I've written or customized for Flipper Zero just for fun
+This repository is a list of Ducky Script that I've written for Flipper Zero just for fun or experimentation